Returning to Competition FAQs26 July 2021

-Swim England has published a Return to Competition guidance document which outlines to event organisers the considerations and details further support to enable effective planning and safe delivery of face-to-face swimming meets.
+Swim England has published a guidance document for running swimming competitions which outlines to event organisers the considerations and details further support to enable effective planning and safe delivery of face-to-face swimming meets.
 The guidance document is subject to current Government guidance and may require further updates.

-No, however we cannot be fully certain of the extent of easing of restrictions by this target date until it is confirmed closer to the time by the Government.
-Event organisers should continue closely liaising with their respective venue operators, who may have own rules on venue capacities, and continue checking Government guidelines.
+Event organisers should continue closely liaising with their respective venue operators, who may have own rules on venue capacities and procedures, and continue checking Government guidelines.

-Updated Licence Application Form for Level 4 single club meet and other supporting documents can be found on Licensed Meets.
+Licence Application Form and other supporting documents can be found on Licensed Meets.

 There is no requirement for event organisers to submit their meet risk assessments to Regional Licensing Officers but they will be required to confirm on the Licensing application form that a risk assessment has been agreed with the venue operator as part of the venue hire agreement.